 The RPA Hash field shall be set as specified in 10.38.10.2.1.

+The Message Control field value shall be one of the values : 0x00 or 0x10.
+This value determines the formatting of the Message Content field.

-The Message Control field value shall be zero.The Message Content field shall be formatted as shown in Figure 60
+The Message Content field shall be formatted as shown in Figure 60, when Message Control field value is 0x00 indicating .